Christopher Abbott: 2012–2018: Girls and film roles

-Recent projects
+2020–present: Recent projects

+In 2020, he starred in two films that premiered at the Sundance Film Festival: Black Bear, a psychological drama opposite Aubrey Plaza and Sarah Gadon, and the horror film Possessor, directed by Brandon Cronenberg.
+In 2021, Abbott starred in John Michael McDonagh's The Forgiven, followed by Zachary Wigon's second feature film Sanctuary in 2022 and Yorgos Lanthimos' Poor Things in 2023.
+In 2023, Abbott returned to TV in the role of Stan in the Apple TV+ anthology series The Crowded Room, alongside Tom Holland and Amanda Seyfried.

 In March 2022, he joined Aaron Taylor-Johnson in Kraven the Hunter as the film's main villain, which was reported to be the Foreigner.
 Principal photography began on March 20, 2022.

-In February 2022, it was announced that Abbott would reteam with John Michael McDonagh in Fear Is The Rider, co-starring Abbey Lee.
-However, he would later dropped out of the project.
 In May 2022, he signed to star in Justin Anderson's directorial debut Swimming Home, an adaptation of the Booker Prize-nominated novel of the same name by Deborah Levy.
 He has also voiced Reed, an art dealer, in the adult animated music television series Entergalactic, based on the album of the same name by American musician and actor Kid Cudi.
 The series premiered September 30, 2022, on Netflix.

-In July 2023 it was announced that Abbott would return to the stage playing Danny in the Off-Broadway revival of the John Patrick Shanley play Danny and the Deep Blue Sea.
-He starred opposite Aubrey Plaza in the Sam Rockwell production, which ran from October 20, 2023, to January 13, 2024.
-After an injury, he performed one show on crutches.
+In July 2023 it was announced that he would return to the stage playing Danny in the Off-Broadway revival of the John Patrick Shanley play Danny and the Deep Blue Sea.
+Abbott starred opposite his Black Bear costar Aubrey Plaza in the Sam Rockwell production, which was directed by Jeff Ward.
+The play ran from October 20, 2023 to January 13, 2024.
+In December 2023, Abbott had a meniscus tear during a performance, after which he had surgery.
+He performed the rest of the show's run on crutches.

-In September 2023, it was reported that Abbott would join Florence Pugh in the Netflix adaptation of John Steinbeck's novel East of Eden, in the role of Adam Trask.
+In September 2024, it was reported that Abbott would join Florence Pugh in the Netflix adaptation of John Steinbeck's novel East of Eden, in the role of Adam Trask.

+In 2026, he starred as Biff Loman in the Broadway revival of Arthur Miller's Death of a Salesman opposite Nathan Lane, Laurie Metcalf, and Ben Ahlers.
+The production was directed by Joe Mantello and played at the Winter Garden Theatre for a 22-week engagement, with previews beginning March 6, 2026.
+For this role, Abbott received a nomination for a Tony Award for Best Featured Actor in a Play.

+In August 2026, it was announced that Abbott was cast to play Charles Xavier / Professor X in the Marvel Cinematic Universe starting with the untitled X-Men reboot directed by Jake Schreier, which has a planned 2028 release.

 Personal life

-Abbott lives in New York.
-Abbott considers John Cassavetes to be the model for the type of creative life he would like to emulate.
+Abbott lives in New York with his partner, actress Aubrey Plaza.
+He and Plaza met in 2019 on the set of the film Black Bear, then reunited in the off-Broadway production of Danny and the Deep Blue Sea.
+On April 7, 2026, it was announced that they were expecting their first child together.
+Their daughter was born in July 2026.